bayytr/node-metadata/README.md

 1. The tool reads images from your input directory
 2. Each image is compressed and resized to 300px on the longest side before sending to AI
-3. The selected AI model generates a title and tags based on the image content
+3. The selected AI model generates a high-quality title and tags optimized for microstock platforms
+4. Metadata is lightly validated (removes duplicates and trims excess tags if needed)
-4. The tool displays token usage statistics, title character count, and number of keywords
+5. The tool displays token usage statistics, title character count, and number of keywords
-5. Metadata is embedded in the image using exiftool
+6. Metadata is embedded in the image using exiftool (title and tags)
-6. The processed image is saved to the output directory
+7. The processed image is saved to the output directory

 ### Configuration